Institutional Accreditation

 Focused Visit November 3-4, 2025

-New Mexico Highlands University’s regional accreditor, the Higher Learning Commission (HLC) will be at the Las Vegas campus for a focused visit Monday, November 3-Tuesday, November 4, 2025.
-The visiting team is here to evaluate progress that the university has made on two areas of concern listed in the June 26, 2023 Action Letter.
+New Mexico Highlands University’s regional accreditor, the Higher Learning Commission (HLC) came to the Las Vegas campus for a focused visit on Monday, November 3-Tuesday, November 4, 2025.
+The visiting team evaluated the progress that the university made on two areas of concern listed in the June 26, 2023 Action Letter.
+The official record of action taken concerning this visit can be seen in the January 16, 2026, Action Letter.

 The university has submitted a report on progress made in these areas to the HLC in advance of the visit.
 To view the full report click here and for the report summary click here.